NVIDIA/NeMo/docs/source/starthere/fundamentals.rst

 Model checkpoints
 -----------------

-Throughout training, model checkpoints will be saved inside ``.nemo`` files.
+Throughout training, model :doc:`checkpoints <../checkpoints/intro>` will be saved inside ``.nemo`` files.
 These are archive files containing all the necessary components to restore a usable model, e.g.:

 * model weights (``.ckpt`` files),
 * model configuration (``.yaml`` files),